chintandarji2011/ElevateLabs_Task6_sql/README.md

   FROM employees e
   WHERE EXISTS (SELECT 1 FROM departments d WHERE e.dep_id = d.id AND location = 'New York');
   ```
-- (`=`scaler) -- here can not use scaler operator '=' because subqury returns multiple recordes/result but scaler oprator accept only one.
+- (`=`scaler) -- here can not use scaler operator '=' because subqury returns multiple recordes/result but scaler operator accept only one.
  <br>

 > Q4: For each employee, find their salary vs department average (Correlated)